NathanKochhar/RNA_seq_tools/README.md

 #

 ### DEGs_per_cluster_by_condition
 Small function to iteratively run FindMarkers in seurat by a chosen condition for all clusters and adds it to one data frame.
+Can easily be modified to find DEGs per specified meta.data column (cell type)

 #
 ### pseudobulk_DEHeatmap